 So Marketing teams spend hours every week aggregating data, wrestling with Excel, and struggling to unpack insights.

 To answer these questions, Sponge will often create a Funnel History custom object in Salesforce.
-We stamp it with dates and stage names as leads and contacts progress through the funnel.
+We use it snapshot the dates and stage names as leads and contacts progress through the funnel.

 Two leads enter the funnel in January.
 Meet Bob and Susan!

-And the custom Salesforce Funnel History object begins stamping dates and stages.
+And the custom Salesforce Funnel History object begins taking snapshots of dates and stages.

 As Bob and Susan move through the funnel, converting to SALs…

-…new stamps are created and new data is added to the existing Salesforce Funnel History records.
+…new snapshots are created and new data is added to the existing Salesforce Funnel History records.

 Bob and Susan continue converting…

-And the Funnel History object keeps stamping new data…
+And the Funnel History object keeps capturing new data…

-These stamps ultimately allow you to report when leads enter the funnel and how quickly they convert.
+These snapshots ultimately allow you to report when leads enter the funnel and how quickly they convert.
 Here I’m asking, “how many MQLs did we create Jan 1-18?”
 Two.

 And here I’m asking, “how many of these MQLs became SQLs?”
 One.

-This kind of data is so exciting for reporting (#nerdalert).
+This kind of data is so exciting for reporting (#nerdalert), especially because you can report on your MQLs for both Leads and Contacts in the same report.
 Ultimately, it means marketers are wasting way less time monitoring and measuring performance across the MAP, Salesforce, Google Analytics, and Excel.

-Ready to unleash the full power of Salesforce, without hiring a full time employee?
+Ready to unleash the full power of Salesforce, without hiring another full time employee?